The Smell of Reeves and Mortimer: Characters

 Returning from Vic Reeves Big Night Out, Donald presented This Is Your Life to Davey, who "wrote Jingle Bells", had "recently had a Vesta Curry" and fought in the "Flalakand War" where he went on the task force and ate a number of biscuits.
 The pair then hosted "Chittle Chattle Chit," where they interviewed Sting, reducing him to hysterics with questions like "If you got an itchy bottom at night, would you rub it on your wife's chin, point your bottom out of the window to blow it off with the breeze, or pick at it with your finger?"
 This idea of interviewing a guest returned in Bang Bang, It's Reeves and Mortimer.

 Home release

 The first series was released on VHS and included extended versions of the episodes, with approximately 7–10 minutes of new footage.
 The Smell of Reeves and Mortimer DVD, contains both series and was released by 2 Entertain/Cinema Club in 2006.
 This DVD release featured the standard BBC broadcast versions.
 The Series 2 DVD release contains the standard broadcast version with no added material.

+A sketch from the first episode of series one, featuring Rebecca Front as Jilly Goolden inhaling gases, was cut from the original PG-rated VHS, possibly to prevent impressionable young viewers from learning an imitable technique.
+The scene was reinstated for the DVD release, with the episode rated 15 for "inhalant misuse", a higher certificate than other episodes.